mikegowen/react-starter/README.md

 `npm run start:client`

-Now you should be able to access your React app (client) at `https://localhost:8080/`.
+Now you should be able to access your new app at `https://localhost:8080/`.
 It will call the Express back-end and return a message to your front-end.

 ## License